 - Someplace to be.

-There are a number of reasons to start incorporating less into Christmas.
+There are several reasons to start incorporating less into Christmas.
 Whether you believe in the traditional biblical meaning of Christmas or have adopted the modern contemporary form of the holiday, adding limits to what you can and cannot do will make for a better experience for everyone.
+Last year was a little bit chaotic for Christmas, but I think next year will be better.

 I remember when my boys were little and all of the gifts.
 It would take so long to open every one of them that by the time they got done unwrapping, it wasn’t fun anymore.